Muslim conquest of Persia: Persian raids in Mesopotamia (638–641)

-By February 638 there was a lull in the fighting on the Persian front.
+By February 638, there was a lull in the fighting on the Persian front.
 The Suwad, the Tigris valley, and the Euphrates valley were now under complete Muslim control.
 The Persians had withdrawn to Persia proper, east of the Zagros mountains.
 The Persians continued raiding Mesopotamia, which remained politically unstable.
 It seemed the Zagros range was the dividing line between the Rashidun Caliphate and the Sassanids.
 In the latter part of 638, Hormuzan, who was one of the seven great chiefs of Persia, and had commanded a corps at the Battle of Qadisiyyah, intensified his raids in Mesopotamia.
-Saad, on Umar's instructions, attacked Hormuzan, while Utbah ibn Ghazwan, aided by Nouman ibn Muqarin, attacked Ahvaz and forced Hormuzan into a peace treaty, under which Ahvaz would remain in Hormuzan's possession as a Muslim vassal state and would pay tribute.
-Hormuzan broke the treaty, leading Umar to send Abu Musa Ashaari, governor of Busra, to deal with him.
+Sa'd, on Umar's instructions, attacked Hormuzan, while Utba ibn Ghazwan, aided by Nouman ibn Muqarin, attacked Ahvaz and forced Hormuzan into a peace treaty, under which Ahvaz would remain in Hormuzan's possession as a Muslim vassal state and would pay tribute.
+Hormuzan broke the treaty, leading Umar to send Abu Musa al-Ash'ari, governor of Basra, to deal with him.
 After another defeat, Hormuzan signed another treaty on similar terms to the last.
-This peace also proved short-lived once Hormuzan was reinforced by fresh Persian troops sent by Emperor Yazdgerd III in late 640.
+This peace also proved short-lived once Hormuzan was reinforced by fresh Persian troops sent by Emperor Yazdegerd III in late 640.
 The troops concentrated at Tuster, north of Ahvaz.
-Umar sent the Governor of Kufa, Ammar ibn Yasir, the governor of Busra, Abu Musa, and Nouman ibn Muqarin there, where Hormuzan was defeated, captured and sent to Umar in Medina.
+Umar sent the Governor of Kufa, Ammar ibn Yasir, the governor of Basra, Abu Musa, and Nouman ibn Muqarin there, where Hormuzan was defeated, captured and sent to Umar in Medina.
 Hormuzan apparently converted to Islam and remained a useful adviser to Umar throughout the remainder of the Persian campaign.
 He is also believed to be the mastermind behind Umar's assassination in 644.

 After the victory at Tustar, Abu Musa marched against the strategically important Susa in January 641, capturing it after a siege of a couple of months.
 Next, Abu Musa marched against Junde Sabur, the only place left of military importance in the Persian province of Khuzistan, which surrendered to the Muslims after a siege of a few weeks.

 Battle of Nahavand (642)

-After the conquest of Khuzistan, Umar wanted peace.
+After the conquest of Khuzestan, Umar wanted peace.
 Though considerably weakened, the image of the Persian Empire as a fearsome superpower still resonated in the minds of the newly-ascendant Arabs, and Umar was wary of unnecessary military engagement with it, preferring to leave the rump of the Persian Empire alone, commenting, "I wish there was a mountain of fire between us and the Persians, so that neither they could get to us, nor we to them."

 Persian pride was hurt by the Arab conquest, making the status quo intolerable.